oblador/react-native-keychain/README.md

 ### Security

 On API levels that do not support Android keystore, Facebook Conceal is used to en/decrypt stored data.
-The encrypted data is then stored in SharedPreferences.
-Since Conceal itself stores its encryption key in SharedPreferences, it follows that if the device is rooted (or if an attacker can somehow access the filesystem), the key can be obtained and the stored data can be decrypted.
+The encrypted data is then stored in DataStore Preferences.
+Since Conceal itself stores its encryption key in DataStore Preferences, it follows that if the device is rooted (or if an attacker can somehow access the filesystem), the key can be obtained and the stored data can be decrypted.
 Therefore, on such a device, the conceal encryption is only an obscurity.
 On API level 23+ the key is stored in the Android Keystore, which makes the key non-exportable and therefore makes the entire process more secure.
 Follow best practices and do not store user credentials on a device.
 Instead use tokens or other forms of authentication and re-ask for user credentials before performing sensitive operations.

 ![Android Security Framework](https://source.android.com/security/images/authentication-flow.png)